-- The greater the commitments to a specific plan of action, the more likely health-promoting behaviors are to be maintained over time.
+- The greater the commitments to a specific plan of action, the more likely health-promoting behaviors will be maintained over time.

 - Commitment to a plan of action is less likely to result in the desired behavior when competing demands over which persons have little control require immediate attention.

-- Persons can modify cognitions, affect, and the interpersonal and physical environment to create incentives for health actions.
+- Persons can modify cognitions, affect, and the interpersonal and physical environment to create incentives for healthy actions.

 Strengths and Weaknesses

-- The Health Promotion Model is simple to understand yet it is complex in structure.
+- The Health Promotion Model is simple to understand, yet diving deeper shows its complexity in its structure.

-- Nola Pender’s nursing theory gave much focus on health promotion and disease prevention making it stand out from other nursing theories.
+- Nola Pender’s nursing theory focused on health promotion and disease prevention, making it stand out from other nursing theories.

 - It is highly applicable in the community health setting.

-- It promotes the independent practice of the nursing profession being the primary source of health promoting interventions and education.
+- It promotes the nursing profession’s independent practice, being the primary source of health-promoting interventions and education.

-- The Health Promotion Model of Pender was not able to define the nursing metapradigm or the concepts that a nursing theory should have, man, nursing, environment, and health.
+- The Health Promotion Model of Pender could not define the nursing metapradigm or the concepts that a nursing theory should have, man, nursing, environment, and health.

 - Its applicability to an individual currently experiencing a disease state was not given emphasis.

-Due to its focus on health promotion and disease prevention per se, its relevance to nursing actions given to individuals who are ill is obscure.
+Due to its focus on health promotion and disease prevention per se, its relevance to nursing actions given to ill individuals is obscure.
 But then again, this characteristic of her model also gives the concepts its uniqueness.

-Pender’s principles paved a new way of viewing nursing care but then one should also be reminded that the curative aspect of nursing cannot be detached from our practice.
+Pender’s principles paved a new way of viewing nursing care, but then one should also be reminded that nursing’s curative aspect cannot be detached from our practice.

 Community health care setting is the best avenue in promoting health and preventing illnesses.
-Using Pender’s Health Promotion Model, community program may be focused on activities that can improve the well-being of the people.
-Health promotion and disease prevention can more easily be carried out in the community, as compared to programs that aim to cure disease conditions.
+Using Pender’s Health Promotion Model, community programs may be focused on activities that can improve people’s well-being.
+Health promotion and disease prevention can more easily be carried out in the community than programs that aim to cure disease conditions.

-For an individual to fully adhere to a health-promoting behavior, he or she needs to shell out financial resources.
+To fully adhere to a health-promoting behavior, he or she needs to shell out financial resources.
 This limits the application of Pender’s model.
-An individual who economically or financially unstable might have lesser commitment to plan of action decreasing the ideal outcome of a health-promoting behavior even if the individual has the necessary will to complete it.
+An individual who economically or financially unstable might have a lesser commitment to the planning of action, decreasing the ideal outcome of a health-promoting behavior even if the individual has the necessary will to complete it.

-Although not stated in the model, for example, in the Intensive Care Unit, health promotion model may still be applied in one way or another.
-This is projected towards improving health condition and prevention of further debilitating conditions.
+Although not stated in the model, for example, in the Intensive Care Unit, the health promotion model may still be applied in one way or another.
+This is projected towards improving health conditions and prevent further debilitating conditions.
 Diet modifications and performing passive and active range of motion exercises are examples of its application.